top of page

 Teacher

-"I want to check the administration of my school, academic performance, financial, schedule, or any issue in a fast way, so that I can work efficiently"
+"I want to check the administration of my school, academic performance, schedule, or any issue in a fast way, so that I can work efficiently"

 "I want to track students' progress easily, so that I can adjust my teaching methods"